Imagine starting each morning, not with a carefully pressed cup of your favorite Arabica blend, but a piping hot mug of cacao.

 Replacing Your Morning Coffee With Cacao

 While cacao is packed with health benefits, there are some tricks to getting the most out of it.
-For example, research shows that adding milk inhibits the absorption of antioxidants from cacao.
+For example, research indicates that adding milk to cacao might inhibit the absorption of the antioxidants we just discussed.

-Here are some tips for buying cacao powder:
+Writing for Mother Nature Network, Jaymi Heimbuch recommends some additional tips for buying cacao powder:

 - Look for certified fair trade.
 There are many great brands to choose from, and you're helping to ensure workers get a living wage.